microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/basetask.md

 [!INCLUDE [todo-deprecate-basetaskapi](../includes/todo-deprecate-basetaskapi.md)]

-Represents a task, such as a piece of work or personal item, that can be tracked and completed.
+An abstract type that represents a task, such as a piece of work or personal item, that can be tracked and completed.

-This is an abstract base type inherited by the [task](task.md) resource.
+This is a base type inherited by the [task](task.md) resource.

 ## Methods
 |Method|Return type|Description|